I wish people would just say what they mean, instead of making things so confusing.…..

 When people say, “I ate every last bite”, there really is only ONE last bite.

-When people say, “that’s not going to happen anytime soon”, there really mean it is not going to happen anytime soon, if AT ALL.
+When people say, “that’s not going to happen anytime soon”, they really mean it is not going to happen anytime soon, if AT ALL.

 to be continued…